UMSL Computer Program

 ITS has developed computer standards in order to keep hardware and support costs down.
 By using standard hardware, operating systems and applications, ITS can reduce the total cost of ownership, the time it takes to deploy a computer to a user, and the time it takes to fix and support issues related to the system.

-A Windows based laptop is the standard computer provided to users allowing workplace flexibility and mobility.
+Users will have the ability to select from a standard Windows or Apple based laptop allowing workplace flexibility and mobility.
 Users will have the option to obtain one external monitor, docking station allowing for external monitor support, wireless keyboard/mouse, and carrying case.
+Departments will be responsible for the cost difference between the Windows and Apple laptop packages.

 Computers and associated peripherals will be refreshed after a minimum of 5 years or when they have reached end-of-life as determined by ITS.